Claude Code Plugins

 • Fix issues before moving to next iteration

-• Run linters and type checkers periodically
+• Run type checking periodically

 Implementation Strategy: